ryco117/CryptoChat/README.md

 -m	--manual		WARNING! this stops auto-assigning random RSA key values and is pretty much strictly for debugging

 -dp	--disable-public	don't send our public key at connection.
-WARNING! peer must use -lp and have our public key\
+WARNING! peer must use -lp and have your public key

 -h	--help			print this dialogue